Liver Diseases

 We provide the best care for your liver health

-Liver diseases can greatly impact your well-being and can lead to further issues if left unaddressed.
+Liver diseases can greatly impact your well-being and lead to further issues if left unaddressed.

-IU Health is home to the largest group of liver doctors in Indiana, as well as the only hospitals in Indiana that provide tertiary liver care, including liver transplant.
+IU Health is home to the largest group of liver specialists in Indiana, as well as the only hospital in Indiana that provides tertiary liver care, including liver transplant.

 The liver is a vital organ in filtering blood, metabolizing toxins, aiding in digestion, and several other functions.

-If liver diseases lead to cirrhosis and are still left unmanaged, there are fatal risks including liver failure and liver cancer.
+If liver diseases lead to cirrhosis and are still left unmanaged, there are fatal risks including liver failure, liver cancer and death.

 Symptoms of Liver Diseases